Why DIM Gummies Are Harder Than They Look

-Gummies are everywhere these days.
-Walk into any store and you'll see them-bright, chewy, and appealing.
+You see them everywhere—bright, chewy, and designed to catch your eye.
 Consumers love the format, and brands love the shelf appeal.
-But as someone who's spent years inside supplement manufacturing facilities, I can tell you there's a big difference between a gummy that's just candy with a label and one that's truly designed for stability and potency.
+But after years inside supplement manufacturing facilities, I can tell you there's a big difference between a gummy that's just candy with a label and one engineered for stability and potency.

-Let me walk you through the four biggest obstacles we face when making DIM gummies-and how we actually solve them.
+Here are the four biggest obstacles we face when making DIM gummies—and how we solve them.

 1. The "Sand in Syrup" Problem

-Pure DIM is a crystalline powder.
-It's basically insoluble in water.
-So when you dump it into a standard gummy slurry-water, sugar, and gelatin or pectin-it doesn't dissolve.
-It just floats around as tiny particles.
-That creates two problems:
+Pure DIM is a crystalline powder, practically insoluble in water.
+Dump it into a standard gummy slurry—water, sugar, and gelatin or pectin—and it won't dissolve.
+It just floats around as tiny particles, creating two problems:

-How we handle it: We pre-treat the DIM using a solid dispersion technique.
-Before the raw material touches the gummy base, we encapsulate it in a lipid-based carrier that keeps the particles evenly suspended.
-This requires high-shear mixing and precise temperature control.
-It adds time to the process, but it ensures every single gummy is identical in texture and potency.
+Our solution: a solid dispersion technique.
+Before the DIM ever touches the gummy base, we encapsulate it in a lipid carrier that keeps particles suspended evenly.
+That takes high-shear mixing and tight temperature control.
+It adds time, but it guarantees every gummy is identical in texture and potency.

 2. The Heat Trap

-Gummy manufacturing involves high temperatures-often 180-200°F-to fully dissolve the gelling agent.
+Gummy making requires high heat—often 180–200°F—to dissolve the gelling agent.
 DIM is heat-sensitive.
-Expose it to that heat for too long, especially in the acidic environment of a gummy (pH 3.5-4.5), and you risk degrading the molecule.
-The result: lower potency and off-color gummies.
+Expose it too long, especially at the typical gummy pH of 3.5–4.5, and you risk degrading the molecule, which means lower potency and off-color gummies.

-How we handle it: We sequence our process carefully.
-The gummy base is cooked first, then cooled down before we add the DIM pre-dispersion.
-This "tempered addition" protects the active ingredient.
-We also use a flash-cooling tunnel on the depositing line to lock in stability immediately.
-Most facilities skip this step to speed up production.
+How we handle it: We sequence our process.
+Cook the base first, cool it down, then add the DIM pre-dispersion.
+That tempered addition protects the active.
+We also use a flash-cooling tunnel to lock stability in immediately.
+Most facilities skip this.
 We never do.

 3. The Taste Nightmare

-Let's be honest: DIM tastes bad.
-It's sulfurous, bitter, and that taste lingers.
-In a capsule, you never notice it.
-In a gummy, the consumer chews it-so every second of that bitterness is front and center.
+Let's be honest: DIM tastes awful.
+Sulfurous, bitter, and it lingers.
+In a capsule you never notice it.
+In a gummy, every chew is a reminder.

-The standard fix is to drown it in high-intensity sweeteners and artificial fruit flavors.
-That works in the short term, but sweeteners degrade over time, leaving a bitter aftertaste.
-Plus, many brands want clean-label gummies without synthetic additives.
+The standard fix?
+Drown it in high-intensity sweeteners and artificial flavors.
+Short-term fix, but sweeteners degrade and leave a bitter aftertaste.
+Plus, many brands want clean-label products.

-How we handle it: We use a two-layer flavor strategy.
-First, we select natural terpene-based flavors (like lemon or lime) that chemically block bitter receptors on the tongue.
-Second, we choose a pectin base instead of gelatin-pectin is less sticky on the palate, so less DIM residue lingers after chewing.
-The result is a clean, pleasant taste that holds up over the entire shelf life.
+How we handle it: Our two-layer strategy: natural terpene-based flavors like lemon or lime that block bitter receptors, plus a pectin base instead of gelatin.
+Pectin is less sticky, so less residue lingers.
+Result: clean taste that lasts the shelf life.

 4. The Bioavailability Blind Spot

-Even if you solve taste, texture, and stability, there's one more problem: DIM is poorly absorbed on its own.
-It's fat-soluble, but a gummy is mostly carbohydrates.
-Without a lipid delivery system, the DIM passes through the gut with minimal uptake.
-Many gummy manufacturers completely ignore this.
+Even after fixing taste, texture, and stability, there's still the absorption problem.
+DIM is fat-soluble, but a gummy is mostly carbs.
+Without a lipid delivery system, it passes through with minimal uptake.
+Most manufacturers ignore this.

-How we handle it: We build bioavailability into the pre-dispersion itself.
-Our DIM carrier uses a self-emulsifying system (SMEDDS).
-When the gummy is chewed and swallowed, this system creates tiny lipid droplets that allow the DIM to be absorbed through the lymphatic pathway-bypassing the liver's first-pass metabolism.
-This is formulation science, not guesswork.
+How we handle it: We build bioavailability into the pre-dispersion.
+Our carrier uses a self-emulsifying system (SMEDDS).
+When chewed and swallowed, it forms tiny lipid droplets that shuttle DIM through the lymphatic pathway, bypassing first-pass metabolism.
+That's formulation science, not guesswork.

 The Bottom Line for Brands

-A DIM gummy is not a simple project.
-It demands a cold chain approach to raw material handling, advanced pre-processing equipment, and a thoughtful understanding of flavor chemistry and bioavailability.
-The difference between a mediocre DIM gummy and a high-quality one is invisible on the surface-but it shows up in stability testing, consumer feedback, and repeat purchases.
+A DIM gummy isn't a simple project.
+It demands cold chain handling, advanced pre-processing equipment, and real understanding of flavor chemistry and bioavailability.
+The difference between mediocre and high-quality is invisible on the surface—but it shows up in stability testing, feedback, and repeat purchases.

-At KorNutra, we don't treat gummies as candy.
-We treat them as precision delivery systems.
-If you're ready to build a DIM gummy that actually works-looks good, tastes good, and delivers reliable potency-let's talk about the formula first.
-We'll design the manufacturing protocol before we touch the mixing tank.
+At KorNutra, we don't make candy.
+We make precision delivery systems.
+If you're ready to build a DIM gummy that actually works—looks good, tastes good, delivers reliable potency—let's talk about the formula first.
+We'll design the protocol before we touch the mixing tank.

 This content is for informational purposes on supplement manufacturing processes.
 KorNutra does not make claims regarding disease diagnosis, treatment, or prevention.